Ragekill3377/Titanox/Readme.md

 -> The new one is much more stable AND supports a jailed environment.
 **Just use new breakpoint hook.**

-- **Inline Function hooking (by offset)**: Hooks functions via symbols.
-Under the hood, its instruction patching.
+- **Inline Function hooking (by offset)**: Hooks functions utilising symbols.
+Under the hood, it is instruction patching.
 - **Function Hooking (by symbol)**: Hook functions and rebind symbols (fishhook).
 FUNCTIONS MUST BE EXPORTED!!!
 - **Method Swizzling**: Replace methods in Objective-C classes.
 - **Memory Patching**: Modify memory contents safely.